NeuroDesk/neurodesk.github.io/content/en/tutorials/documentation/workflowtemplate.md

 >
 <!-- Fill in your personal details above so that we can credit the tutorial to you.
 Feel free to add any additional contact details i.e. website, or remove those that are irrelevant -->

 Welcome to the workflow (tutorial) template, which you can use to contribute your own neurodesk workflow to our documentation.
-We aim to collect a wide variety of workflows representing the spectrum of tools available under the neurodesk architechture and the diversity in how researchers might apply them.
+We aim to collect a wide variety of workflows representing the spectrum of tools available under the neurodesk architecture and the diversity in how researchers might apply them.
 Please add plenty of descriptive detail and make sure that all steps of the workflow work before submitting the tutorial.

 ## How to contribute a new workflow